greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 These are limitations for partitioned tables when a leaf child partition of the table is an external table:

--   Queries that run against partitioned tables that contain external table partitions are run with the Postgres Planner.
 -   The external table partition is a read only external table.
 Commands that attempt to access or modify data in the external table partition return an error.
 For example:
     -   `INSERT`, `DELETE`, and `UPDATE` commands that attempt to change data in the external table partition return an error.
     -   `TRUNCATE` commands return an error.